Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

 “The death and destruction I saw in Vietnam sickened me,” Frankie said.
 “The war seemed useless, wrong and unjust.
 I relayed all this to Marvin.”

-Motown, specifically Gordy, wasn’t interested in the song.
+Berry Gordy called it the worst he had ever heard.
 “Why do you want to ruin your career?
 Why do you want to put out a song about the Vietnam War, police brutality and all of these things?
 You’ve got all these great love songs.
-You’re the hottest artist, the sex symbol of the sixties and seventies,” said Gordy.
+You’re the hottest artist, the sex symbol of the sixties and seventies,” Gordy told him.

 “It should’ve been my moment of artistic triumph, but Berry and the promoters in the Motown marketing meetings ridiculed ‘What’s Going On’,” said Gaye.

-“He knew where he was and who he was so long before the company even allowed him to be, because it sat there for a year.
-It was so new—they couldn’t hear it, they couldn’t understand it, they couldn’t believe this message was going to reach the masses,” said Motown songwriter Valerie Simpson.
+He spent months in a standoff with the label.
+All along, America kept burning.
+“He knew where he was and who he was so long before the company even allowed him to be,” Motown songwriter Valerie Simpson said.
 “It’s a treasure that sat on a shelf for a year because we were waiting for them to grow up to where he was musically.”

 Barney Ales, Motown’s general manager, stated, “I remember a meeting with Berry Gordy in Los Angeles, and he was complaining about Marvin being up in the mountains, talking to God, not finishing his album.
 By the start of ’71, we had nothing new, so I got together with our quality control head, Billie Jean Brown, and we decided to release ‘What’s Going On’ as a single.
 That’s all we had.”